 For shopping, Main Street Gallery has some great paintings and prints of the ocean and beach at 131 Main St., while The Garret Home at 135 Main St. has some attractive and creative home furnishings and accessories.
 I have bought several things there for our beach cottage over the years.
 Palm Place at 161 Main St. is a Lilly Pulitzer Signature Shop for lovers of the brand.

 I recently went back to Squan Tavern for the first time in several years and loved the classic atmosphere and the excellent food.
-They feature pizza, seafood and Italian specialties.
+Established in 1964, they feature pizza, seafood and Italian specialties.
 I highly recommend the mussels in the marinara sauce and the scallops with sauteed spinach in a tomato sauce.
 I also love their slogan, Buon Cibo, Buon Vino and Buon Amici.
 Good Food, Good Wine and Good Friends!
 I just went back again and enjoyed the fried calamari and the pasta marinara with mussels, shrimp and clams.
+15 Broad St.

 Two casual spots worth trying are Max Devros and the Paramount Diner.
 At my nephew’s suggestion, I tried Max Devros , a casual breakfast and lunch spot.
 I had to try the pork roll sandwich and really enjoyed it.
 Since I was there they moved nextdoor from 144 Main St. to 142 Main St. They now have a full service bar.